 Eureka!
 The National Children’s Museum in situated a stones-throw away from Halifax train station in West Yorkshire.
-The museum is focussed on hands-on inter-generational learning for children between the ages of 0-11.
+The museum is focused on hands-on inter-generational learning for children between the ages of 0-11.
 During our trip, I found some examples of good engagement practice that relate to our engagement reflection points.

 All About Me was the first gallery we reached and it included interactive exhibits that were very popular with children of all ages.
 The gallery is all about how the body works, and, although it had a science-focus, the emphasis on play is strong and consistent meaning children very quickly feel confident enough to interact independently with the exhibits.
 All About Me is full of everyday examples of science, from losing baby teeth to what makes a healthy diet.
 The everyday examples that they used in the gallery were applicable to everyone, especially very young children, helping them to think about what they eat or their teeth.
 The way that the examples are displayed allowed the children to make links between the science in the gallery and their everyday lives.